 Great River Medical Center

-Great River Medical Center is a regional medical center offering acute, skilled and intermediate care to residents of southeast Iowa, west-central Illinois and northeast Missouri.
-The hospital offers comprehensive medical and surgical services on an inpatient and outpatient basis.
+Great River Health is a regional health system offering acute, skilled and intermediate care to residents of southeast Iowa, west-central Illinois and northeast Missouri.
+The hospitals offer comprehensive medical and surgical services on an inpatient and outpatient basis.

-Great River Medical Center is part of Great River Health Systems, a 378-bed regional, integrated health-care system that includes: retail pharmacies; retail medical equipment and supplies services; outpatient renal dialysis center; and a network of speciality and primary-care clinics located throughout the region.
+Great River Medical Center and Fort Madison Community Hospital are both part of Great River Health, a 378-bed regional, integrated health-care system that includes: retail pharmacies; retail medical equipment and supplies services; outpatient renal dialysis centers; and a network of speciality and primary-care clinics located throughout the region.

 Great River Medical Center annually admits more than 6,000 patients and logs more than 180,000 outpatient procedures.
-More than 100 physicians and 1,600 employees share the hospital's commitment to excellence in patient care and customer service.
+More than 100 physicians and 2000 employees share the health systems commitment to excellence in patient care and customer service throughout our region.

 Living and Practicing in Iowa